By Paul Hollender

 IRA’S, PENSION OR RETIREMENT PLANS, AND TAX REFUNDS

 New York law designates certain assets exempt in bankruptcy.
 Among these exempt assets are IRA’s, and pension or retirement plans (including tax deferred savings plans, annuities, and the like).

 Paul M. Hollender, a Board Certified Consumer and Business Bankruptcy Attorney (Amer.
-Bd. of Certif.), has practiced bankruptcy law for 32 years, is a member of the Business and Consumer Bankruptcy Committees of the New York County Lawyers Association; editor of Bankruptcy Notes for Attorneys and Accountants; a member of the Brooklyn Bar Association Bankruptcy Committee; former Editor in chief of the Bankruptcy Bar Bulletin; and former member of the Board of Governors of the Bankruptcy Lawyers’ Bar Ass’n.
+Bd. of Certif.), has practiced bankruptcy law for 45 years, has been a member of the Business and Consumer Bankruptcy Committees of the New York County Lawyers Association; editor of Bankruptcy Notes for Attorneys and Accountants; a member of the Brooklyn Bar Association Bankruptcy Committee; former Editor in chief of the Bankruptcy Bar Bulletin; and former member of the Board of Governors of the Bankruptcy Lawyers’ Bar Ass’n.
 His articles have appeared in the NYS Bar Journal, the NY Law Journal, the Brooklyn Barrister, and the Richmond County Bar Bulletin.

 CORASH AND HOLLENDER, P.C.

 The secret to our success is that we care about our clients